zhouwang2/Photography-Website/README.md

 # Photography-Website

-This is the first personal project I've created 😂 This is created using Html and Css
+This is the first personal project I've created 😂

 Photography website: https://zwpics2.netlify.app